Eco-friendly ideas for the home that could save you money

 With plenty of options, it's easy to pick and choose the sustainable home improvements that work for you, your home and your budget.
 As a reminder, it's always worth calculating whether the reward is worth the initial investment.

-Research in 2023 from Make UK Modular, has found that the environmental performance of a new home is important to six in 10 Brits, while 50% would pay more upfront for a greener home and nearly eight in 10 would pay more for a home with lower energy bills.
+Research has found that 60% of Brits value the environmental performance of a new home and nearly 80% are willing to pay more for a home with lower energy bills.
 Make of that what you will...

 Loved this?
 Check out more home hacks and money-saving tips